puromed/pptx-to-pdf-converter-gui/README.md

 *   **"Failed to initialize PowerPoint" Error:** Ensure Microsoft PowerPoint is correctly installed, activated, and can be opened manually.
 Try running the `.exe` as an administrator (right-click -> Run as administrator) once, although this shouldn't normally be required.
 *   **Conversion Fails for Specific Files:** Some complex `.pptx` files might have issues during automated conversion.
 Check the `conversion.log` for specific error messages from PowerPoint.
 Try opening and saving the file manually in PowerPoint.
 *   **Antivirus Flags:** Occasionally, `.exe` files created by PyInstaller (especially `--onefile` versions) might be flagged by antivirus software.
 This is often a false positive due to the way PyInstaller bundles applications.
 If you trust the source (this repository), you may need to create an exception in your antivirus program.
+*   **"RPC server is unavailable" Error:** This error can sometimes occur intermittently, especially during batch conversions involving older `.ppt` files.
+It indicates a temporary communication breakdown with PowerPoint.
+Often, simply closing the converter application, ensuring PowerPoint is fully closed (check Task Manager for `POWERPNT.EXE`), and then restarting the converter application will resolve the issue.
+If it persists, try restarting your computer or running an Office Repair (Quick Repair first).

 ## Contributing